-For foreign students who are trying to start their life in Japan, the first step is to find yourself a comfortable place to live.
+For foreign students who are trying to start their Japanese school life, the first step is to find yourself a comfortable place to live.
 In this article, we are going to tell you about things you should know about finding houses in Japan!

 Housing Type in Japan

-There are two types of house that are available to university students in Japan: small apartments (アパート) and large apartments (マンション).
+There are two types of houses that are available to university students in Japan: small apartments (アパート) and large apartments (マンション).
 In Japan, people often distinguish these two types by their construction.
-Generally, the former is built with wood or light gauge steel and two storied.
+Generally, the former is built with wood or light gauge steel and two-storied.

-When looking for accommodation in Japan, you will encounter unique jargons used to describe the layout of the unit.
+When looking for accommodation in Japan, you will encounter unique jargon used to describe the layout of the unit.
 Below are some of the terms real estate agencies often use:

 Meaning of R, L, D, K